annazeit/SimpleCodingTasks/README.md

 Write a program that plays Battle Ship against human opponents.
 It takes coordinates as input and outputs whether that was a hit or not and its own shot’s coordinates.
 Other Collections

-Of course I’m not the first person to come up with the idea of having a list like this.

-John Dalbey’s collection
-Several small problems Programming Practice
-CPE 101 Projects
-Code Kata
-99 Lisp Problems, 99 Haskell Problems.
-Most of these can also be done in other languages.
-Rosetta Code Programming Tasks.
-These come with solutions in many languages!
-Code Golf Challenges.
-The goal here is to solve the problem with as few characters as possible.
-Code Abbey According to Github user RodionGork, this is less mathy than Project Euler.
-CC-BY-SA Adrian Neumann (PGP Key A0A8BC98) adriann.github.io RSS